Författare

 Isabelle Stengers

-Isabelle Stengers är en uppskattad författare inom Filosofi och religion och Naturvetenskap och teknik med totalt 11 böcker tillgängliga på Bokkollen, utgivna hos University of Minnesota Press, John Wiley and Sons Ltd, Harvard University Press.
+Isabelle Stengers är en uppskattad författare inom Filosofi och religion och Naturvetenskap och teknik med totalt 11 böcker tillgängliga på Bokkollen, utgivna hos John Wiley and Sons Ltd, Harvard University Press, University of Minnesota Press.

-Bland verken finns Cosmopolitics I, som toppar listan över Isabelle Stengerss populäraste böcker.
-Verken spänner över filosofi & religion och tilltalar läsare som uppskattar genren.
+Bland verken finns Another Science is Possible, som toppar listan över Isabelle Stengerss populäraste böcker.
+Verken spänner över naturvetenskap & teknik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Isabelle Stengers är Hypnosis Between Science and Magic, utgivet 2024.

 Letar du efter något nytt att läsa?
-Prova Order Out of Chaos – ett annat uppskattat verk av Isabelle Stengers.
+Prova In Catastrophic Times – ett annat uppskattat verk av Isabelle Stengers.

 På Bokkollen gör vi det enkelt att navigera i Isabelle Stengerss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.